-PROTOCOL I.4.C: Advanced Airway
+PROTOCOL II.4.C: Advanced Airway

-- SO-TAC ALS providers while in the tactical environment may need to place an advanced airway.
-Due to the unavailability of Capnography in the tactical environment the I-Gel Airway will be the primary tool used for the advanced airway. - 2.
-SO-TAC ALS providers while in the tactical environment may need to perform a surgical cricothyrotomy to manage life-threatening catastrophic airway events when standard tactical airway procedures cannot be performed or have failed. - 3.
+- TEMS providers in tactical environment may need to place an advanced airway.
+While in the indirect threat or If capnography is unavailable the I-GEL Airway will be the primary tool used for the advanced airway unless contra-indicated per Medical Control Board Treatment Protocols for EMS System for Metropolitan Oklahoma City & Tulsa. - 2.
+Once the TEMS providers are in the cold zone the I-Gel can be converted to an endotracheal tube if the airway cannot be adequately maintained. - TEMS ALS providers while in the tactical environment may need to perform a surgical cricothyrotomy to manage life-threatening catastrophic airway events when standard tactical airway procedures cannot be performed or have failed. - 4.
 See Supplement Tactical Protocol section for protocol on usage.